 Susan Sergeant, Ph.D., C. Psych.

 Dr. Sergeant's recent professional experiences include positions at the Centre for Mental Health Research and University of Waterloo Counselling and Psychological Services, the Work, Stress, and Health Program at CAMH, the York University Anxiety Research Lab, and the Vanier Centre for Women and Maplehurst Correctional Complex.
-She provides assessment and treatment services to adults experiencing difficulties related to mood, anxiety, stress, interpersonal issues, eating disorders, chronic pain, and personality problems.
+She provides assessment and treatment services to adults and adolescents experiencing difficulties related to mood, anxiety, stress, interpersonal issues, eating disorders, chronic pain, and personality problems.
 In her work with patients, Dr. Sergeant draws on a number of empirically-supported CBT modalities including acceptance and commitment therapy (ACT), emotion-focused therapy (EFT), dialectical behaviour therapy (DBT), and interpersonal therapy.

 Contact Dr. Sergeant at firstname.lastname@example.org.